New Study Details Implementation Process for BETR-D Randomized Clinical Trial on UVC Disinfection

 In addition, the authors noted that administrative leaders are often conflicted on whether or not to use UV disinfection due to the need to promptly admit patients waiting in the emergency department or waiting area.
 The study authors stated, “We believe that this conflict needs to be viewed as a safety issue because enhanced disinfection using UV devices is an evidence-based strategy to improve patient safety.”
 The authors further explained that when they tracked the amount of time required to bring a patient to a room labeled as ‘under pressure’ they observed that, “In our experience, this pressure was related more to perception than an actual barrier to use of the UV device…there was always sufficient time to run a standard UV device cycle.”

 The BETR-D study was a 28-month, cluster randomized, multicenter crossover study that was conducted from 2012-2014 across nine hospitals in the Duke Infection Control Outreach Network.
 Tru-D was the only device chosen for the CDC-funded study due to its ability to establish a baseline of disinfection and eliminate human error in the disinfection process.
-Results proved that enhanced disinfection strategies that utilized Tru-D reduced the risk of acquisition and infection of four major superbugs by a cumulative 30 percent among patients admitted to the same room.
+Results showed that enhanced terminal room disinfection strategies using Tru-D decreased the relative risk of colonization and infection of target MDROs among patients admitted to the same room by a cumulative 30 percent in a hospital setting with 93 percent compliance of standard disinfection protocols.
+Individual hospital results may vary.

 Tru-D pioneered the UVC disinfection industry which has grown exponentially in recent years.
 Used in conjunction with manual cleaning, Tru-D is deployed after the environmental services staff cleans the room with traditional protocols.
 Activated by a remote control outside the room, Tru-D then administers one cycle of UVC energy from one, central placement in the room.
 Once the cycle is complete, the operator is notified via audio and/or text message that Tru-D can be moved to the next room.
 In addition to the BETR-D study, Tru-D’s technology has been validated by fifteen other independent, third-party studies.